domialex/Sidekick/README.md

 Sidekick should be able to price check almost every item, the idea is to eventually be able to modify your search on-the-fly and configure which attributes are selected by default depending on the item type.

-## Missing from this version
-Unfortunately, one of the most asked for feature was not ready in time; The advanced search and item filters.
-Development is under way, but there is still a lot of issues and work to be done before we can release it.

-As soon as it is ready, we will make a new release, it shouldn't be long.

-## Beta?
-Yes, this is still a beta since some core features are missing.
-We are thinking of removing the beta label once the advanced search / item filters are completed.

-## Warning
-This is a **BETA**, it will probably break in some cases, if it does, don't hesitate to [create an issue](https://github.com/domialex/Sidekick/issues).

 ## Installation
 1. [Download Sidekick](https://github.com/domialex/Sidekick/releases/latest/download/Sidekick.exe)
 2. Run Sidekick.exe.